Academic Program Guide

 Dance Performance Company (Dance West) (F850) Prerequisite: Audition &/or Dance Staff recommendation.

 Dance West: Concert & Repertoire Dance Focus: This class is designed to accommodate students who have chosen dance as a career pathway and desire more technical/performance experience.
 Dancers are selected through audition and/or recommendation from the ACMA Dance Staff.
 This course replicates the training, performance, rehearsal schedule, experience with guest artists, and responsibilities associated with the professional world of dance.
 "Dance West In Concert," lecture/demonstrations, "ACMA" special events, and community engagements, including performances with the Oregon Symphony are required commitments.
 The repertoire includes work reflecting diversity, historical significance, human expression, and will challenge students' technical, creative and performance abilities.
 Rehearsals are held 3-5 times per week depending on the students' placement in the company.
 In addition, students are required to attend daily technique classes.
-This class may be repeated for credit.
-A materials fee is applied to this class.
+This course may be repeated for credit.
+A materials fee is applied to this course.
 Levels of placement within the company are determined by the ACMA Dance Staff.

 Dance Ensemble (F870)